Carbon Capture and Storage (CCS)

 Introduction

-Carbon capture and storage (CCS) is a technology that has the potential to significantly reduce greenhouse gas emissions from fossil fuel power plants and other industrial sources.
-CCS involves capturing carbon dioxide (CO2) from these sources before it is released into the atmosphere, and then storing it underground in geological formations.
+Carbon capture and storage (CCS) is a technology with the potential to significantly reduce greenhouse gas emissions from fossil fuel power plants and other industrial sources.
+CCS involves capturing carbon dioxide (CO2) from these sources before it is released into the atmosphere and then storing it underground in geological formations.

 Basic Concepts

-- Carbon dioxide capture: There are several methods for capturing CO2 from industrial sources, including pre-combustion capture, post-combustion capture, and oxyfuel combustion.
+- Carbon dioxide capture: Several methods exist for capturing CO2 from industrial sources, including pre-combustion capture, post-combustion capture, and oxyfuel combustion.

 - Carbon dioxide transportation: Once captured, CO2 is transported to a storage site via pipelines or ships.